-- Equal Opportunity and Diversity (EOD): For reporting discrimination or harassment based on age, race, religion, disability, gender, national origin, sexual orientation, veteran status, or other aspects of personal identity
+- Office of Institutional Equity - Equity Investigations Unit: For reporting discrimination or harassment based on age, race, religion, disability, gender, national origin, sexual orientation, veteran status, or other aspects of personal identity

 - Hawk Alert & Code Blue Phones: An online emergency notification system and emergency telephones placed across campus.